andres-foo/kanji-web-app/README.md

 It only requires an apache server to run.
 It currently holds my progress as I make modifications, to start fresh the table **kanjis_study** should be wiped clean with a sqlite db browser like [this one](https://sqlitebrowser.org/).

+## SCORING SYSTEM

+There's a very simple scoring system in place dependent on reviews and selecting **easy** or **hard** and it functions like this:

+* All kanjis begin with a score of zero
+* Kanjis are selected for review by the lowest score first
+* Being selected for review adds 1 to the score
+* Being marked as easy adds 2 to the score
+* Being marked as hard substract 2 from the score

 ## CREDITS

 ### Kanjis